WLVK

 WLVK (105.5 FM) is a radio station broadcasting a worship music format, simulcasting WLGK (94.7 FM).
 WLVK is licensed to serve the community of Fort Knox, Kentucky, United States.
 The station is owned by W & B Broadcasting Co., Inc., and is programmed by Word Media Group under a local marketing agreement.

 History

-The station was assigned the call letters WASE on October 1, 1967.
-The station from time considered Top 40 and adult contemporary formats from the 1960s until the early 1990s.
-On October 14, 1993, the station changed its call sign to WASE-FM; on July 25, 1995, it changed to the current WLVK.
+The station went on the air October 1, 1967, as WSAC-FM, owned by the Fort Knox Broadcasting Company as a separately-programmed FM sister station to WSAC.
+It changed its call sign to WWKK on March 31, 1980, back to WSAC-FM in 1984, and to WASE on January 17, 1988.
+The station featured Top 40 and adult contemporary formats from the 1960s until 1993.
+In February 1993, WASE shifted from soft adult contemporary to oldies.
+On October 14, 1993, the station modified its call sign to WASE-FM; on July 25, 1995, it changed to WLVK, concurrent with the launch of a country music format and the move of the WASE call sign and oldies format to 103.5 FM.
+Plans for the move had been made as early as 1993.

-On April 3, 2022, WLVK flipped from country music to a simulcast of classic hits station WAKY-FM (103.5).
+On April 3, 2022, WLVK flipped from country music to a simulcast of classic hits station WAKY-FM 103.5 (the former WASE).
 In February 2023, Word Media Group began programming WLVK under a local marketing agreement; Word would launch a contemporary worship music format branded as "The Sound", which in August would begin simulcasting on Word-owned WLGK (94.7 FM).